koding/koding/go/src/koding/kontrol/daemon/README.md

 If your process is connected to the Kontrol server, than the Kontrol server can kill your process or restart it again.
-However you change this behaviour via the `isWorker` option.
+However you change this behaviour via the `nodeProcess` option.
 Basically you create a process like:

 ```
 task 'emailWorker',({configFile})->
   processes.fork
     name            : 'emailWorker'
     cmd             : "./workers/email/index -c #{configFile}"
+    kontrol         :
-    needPermission  : yes
+      enabled       : yes
-    isWorker        : yes
+      nodeProcess   : yes
 ```

 Now you can basically alter the 'start' and 'stop' commands your process is